Central Europe: Rail

 Central Europe contains the continent's earliest railway systems, whose greatest expansion was recorded in Austrian, Czech, German, Hungarian and Swiss territories between 1860-1870s.
 By the mid-19th century Berlin, Vienna, Zurich, Pest and Prague were focal points for network lines connecting industrial areas of Saxony, Silesia, Bohemia, Moravia and Lower Austria with the Baltic (Kiel, Szczecin) and Adriatic (Rijeka, Trieste).
 By 1913, the combined length of the railway tracks of Austria and Hungary reached 43280 km.
 By 1936, 70% of the Swiss Federal Railway network had undergone electrification.

 Rail infrastructure in Central Europe remains the densest in the world.
 Railway density as of 2022, with total length of lines operated (km) per 1,000 km2, from highest to lowest is Switzerland (129.2), the Czech Republic (120.7), Germany (108.8), Hungary (85.0), Slovakia (74.0), Austria (66.5), Poland (61.9), Slovenia (59.6), Serbia (49.2), Croatia (46.3) and Lithuania (29.4).

 River transport and canals

 Before the first railroads appeared in the 1840s, river transport constituted the main means of communication and trade.
 Earliest canals included Plauen Canal (1745), Finow Canal, and also Bega Canal (1710) which connected Timișoara to Novi Sad and Belgrade via the Danube.
 The most significant achievement in this regard was the facilitation of navigability on the Danube from the Black sea to Ulm in the 19th century.

 The economies of Central Europe tend to demonstrate high complexity.
 Industrialisation reached Central Europe relatively early beginning with Germany and the Czech lands near the end of the 18th century.

-The industrialization of the cities of Romania and Serbia started in the interwar period, and did not make significant progress until the post ww2 era.
+The industrialization of the cities of Romania and Serbia started in the interwar period, and did not make significant progress until the post-WWII era.